 Whether you call them « audits », « assessments », « evaluations » or simply « visits », the practice of sending a district manager to a franchisee to uphold standards, answer questions, communicate best practices and coach is widespread.
-Let us look at six reasons why franchisors should indeed “audit” their franchisees plus one reason every one thinks about, and perhaps shouldn’t.
+Let’s look at six reasons why franchisors should indeed “audit” franchisees plus one reason everyone thinks about, and perhaps shouldn’t.

 Audits breed compliance

 You can publish standards and train stores but many retailers report only achieving compliance when they demonstrate a commitment to those standards.
 Compliance with merchandising, service, safety and security standards (among others), is best achieved when everyone knows it will be verified and addressed.

 Training is necessary… but not sufficient

 Store staff may be trained, answer the quiz and pass the test, but are they applying their learned skills where it matters, enhancing the customer experience?
 Train your stores on the one hand, audit them on the other and treat the audit as a “continuous learning” exercise and an opportunity to coach each store to achieve the success it deserves.

 Audits engage owners/franchisees by continually reinforcing organizational standards and best practices.
 An audit is not a passive activity.
 It actively engages the store owner or franchisee to continually improve the store according to best practices.
 Describe each standard, attach a photo, assign the item and engage your audience by showing them what success looks like.